1. What is an exon ?

 DNA strand is double stranded, RNA is single stranded.
 DNA contains thymine, RNA contains uracil.
 DNA strand is much longer than RNA.
 DNA pentose sugar is deoxyribose, RNA pentose sugar is ribose.

-3. Describe what must happen after transcription before the mRNA is able to code for proteins at the ribosome.
+3. After transcription, what must happen before the mRNA can code for proteins at the ribosome ?

 Answer

-mRNA needs to be spliced, where introns are removed.
+a) mRNA needs to be spliced, where introns are removed

 4. Complete the table to indicate which properties the molecules have.